WebDevStudios/CollabPress/readme.txt

 6. BuddyPress Group integration

 == Changelog ==

+= 1.3 =
+* Complete user interface overhaul
+* Themes can now override any CollabPress template
+* Calendar overview of all projects, displaying tasks of projects the logged-in user has access to
+* File uploads use new WordPress media manager
+* Added Arabic translation [props Muneerah-Salah]

 = 1.2.4 =
 * Hardened security for all projects, task lists, and tasks